HealthML/self-supervised-3d-tasks/README.md

 ## Overview

-This codebase contains a re-implementation of five self-supervised representation learning techniques, utility code for running training and evaluation loops.
+This codebase contains a implementation of five self-supervised representation learning techniques, utility code for running training and evaluation loops.

-Specifically, we provide a re-implementation of the following self-supervised representation learning techniques:
+Specifically, we provide a implementation of the following self-supervised representation learning techniques:

 1. [Unsupervised Representation Learning by Predicting Image Rotations](https://arxiv.org/abs/1803.07728)
 2. [Unsupervised Visual Representation Learning by Context Prediction](https://arxiv.org/abs/1505.05192)